nasa/eo-metadata-tools/CONTRIBUTING.md

 Our ticketing and CI/CD tools may be configured to sync statuses amongst each other.
 Commits play an important role in this process.
-Please start all commits with the CMR ticket number associated with your feature, task, or bug.
+Please start all commits with the Github ticket number associated with your feature, task, or bug.
 All commit messages should follow the format "#XXXX: [Your commit message here]"

 ## Code standards